King's Law

 The King's Law comprises 40 articles and is divided into seven main chapters.
-Articles 1 to 7 determine the royal absolute power, and the following articles contain rules on the king's authority and guardianship, on the king's accession and anointment, on the indivisibility of the kingdoms, on princes and princesses, on the king's duty to maintain absolute monarchy, and on the succession.
+Articles 1 to 7 determine the royal absolute power, and the following articles contain rules on the king's authority and guardianship, on the king's accession and anointing, on the indivisibility of the kingdoms, on princes and princesses, on the king's duty to maintain absolute monarchy, and on the succession.

-In Denmark the King's Law was replaced in 1849 by the Constitution of the Kingdom of Denmark (June constitution), although two Articles of the King's Law is still applicable; firstly Article 21, requiring the king's permission for the departure and marriage of princes and princesses.
-And secondly Article 25, according to it, princes and princesses of the blood can only be criminally prosecuted on the king's orders.
+In Denmark, the majority of the King's Law was replaced in 1849 by the new constitution, when Denmark became a parliamentary monarchy, although two articles of the King's Law are still applicable: firstly Article 21, requiring the king's permission for the departure and marriage of princes and princesses, and secondly Article 25, according to which princes and princesses of the blood can be criminally and civilly prosecuted only on the king's orders.
+This legal immunity is one of the most extensive in Europe and has, amid recurring debate, shielded Danish royals from prosecution in cases involving, traffic violations, misconduct, and refusal to testify, among other things.

-The King's Law was read aloud during the king's coronation and anointment, but not published until 1709.
-Two original copies are currently accessible to the public; one at the Danish National Archives, and one at Rosenborg Castle (both in Copenhagen).
-The law at Rosenborg is Queen Margrethe II's private and is stored in the treasury vault among the Danish Crown Regalia.
+The King's Law was read aloud during the king's coronation and anointing, but not officially published until 1709.
+Two original copies are currently accessible to the public, one at the Danish National Archives, and one at Rosenborg Castle (both in Copenhagen).
+The copy at Rosenborg is King Frederik X's private property and is stored in the treasury vault along with the Danish Crown Regalia.

 Background

-After Denmark's catastrophic defeat to Sweden in the Dano-Swedish War (part of the Second Northern War) in 1660, an assembly of the estates of the realm (stænderforsamling) was summoned to Copenhagen by king Frederik III, above all in order to reorganize the kingdom's finances.
+After Denmark-Norway's catastrophic defeat by Sweden in the Dano-Swedish War (part of the Second Northern War) in 1660, an assembly of the estates of the realm (stænderforsamling) was summoned to Copenhagen by king Frederik III, above all in order to reorganize the kingdom's finances.
 The burghers especially felt that the nobility had not lived up to its responsibilities (securing the army and defence of the kingdom), which were the justification for its privileges.
 In this tense situation, negotiations for various reforms went forward until the beginning of October, but in vain.
 On 11 October, the king ordered the city gates of Copenhagen to be closed so that no one could leave without the permission of the king and the mayor.
 Under intense pressure from the burghers of Copenhagen and through the threat that force might be employed against the Danish nobility, the estates were persuaded to "agree" to transfer absolute power to the crown, Frederik III.